dpxa/RTCPortal/README.md

 A **signaling server** using **Socket.io** helps users connect but is only involved in the initial handshake - it does not store or handle file transfers.
 Once connected, files are exchanged directly.

-## ✨ Features
-- Secure **peer-to-peer file sharing** using WebRTC
-- No need for an account or installation
-- Transfers files **directly between users**, avoiding cloud storage
-- Simple and intuitive interface

 ## How to Use
 1. **Copy Your ID:** A unique ID is generated automatically
 2. **Share Your ID:** Send it to the person you want to connect with